luuleitner/deepMTJ/README.md

 <img src="https://github.com/luuleitner/deepMTJ/blob/master/Examples/deepMTJ_Summary.png" width="80%">
 </p>

-# #deepMTJ
-Automatic muscle tendon junction tracking using deep learning
+## #deepMTJ: Automatic muscle tendon junction tracking using deep learning

 In this repository we provide the `#deepMTJ` Python code for annotation, training and evaluation.
 If you wish to contribute please `fork` this repository and open a `pull request` or simply get in touch via [E-mail](mailto:christoph.leitner@tugraz.at?subject=[GitHub]#deepMTJ).